identiops/terraform-hcloud-k3s/README.md

   nodes via SSH/SCP.
 - Automatic operating system updates with optional automatic reboots via [kured](https://kured.dev).
-- Node pools for managing cluster resources effictively.
+- Node pools for managing cluster resources efficiently.
+Minimum cluster size is _one_ main node.
+Pools can be added, resized, and removed at any time.
 - Calculation of monthly costs for every part of the deployment (see `terraform output`).
 - Support for network policies via